Veterans Choice Program–Information for Providers

 - Submit a copy of the medical records to the TPA for medical care and services provided to Veterans for inclusion in the VA electronic record

-- Must be eligible according to the U.S. Department of Health and Human Services Office of Inspector General Exclusion Program (search the Exclusions Database)
+- Must be eligible according to the U.S. Department of Health and Human Services Office of Inspector General (OIG) Exclusion Program

 If you meet the eligibility requirements, contact the appropriate TPA using the information listed below.
 The map shows which third party administrators (TPA) to contact depending on your location.
 Complete the process to establish a contract or provider agreement with the appropriate TPA, which will allow you to care for Veterans through VCP.

 Describes important elements of the Veterans Choice Program.

 - How to Become a VCP/PC3 Community Care Provider

 Describes how a community provider can participate in the VCP/PC3 programs.